Jnig/full-stack-home-coding/README.md

 * The api can be access within the Gui via http://localhost:8080/api/get-result?identifier=foo .
 This behaviour is configured in vue.config.js

 ## Bonus
-If you don't feel challenged you can store the test results in a database of your choice and use the database in api.
+If you don't feel challenged you can store the test results in a database of your choice and use the database in the api.